yamin-shihab/study-notes/grade_7/social_studies.md

 * Conservative members of the assembly (who opposed reformers) said that the bill "rewarded traitors", but the coalition held the majority of the seats and the bill passed.
 * It was then signed by the governor, Lord Elgin, and even though he personally opposed the bill, he respected the choice of the voters.

+## Chapter 8

+* Confederation had four key politicians who wanted it most.
+* John A. Macdonald came from Canada West, born in Scotland.
+He wanted a nation that spread from "sea to sea", that gave provinces powers, and kept ties with Britain.
+He then became the first prime minister of Canada.
+* George-Etienne Cartier came from Canada East, born in Lower Canada.
+He supported political change, but didn't want Canada to become a republic like the US.
+He also supported French and Catholicism being part of Canada.
+* George Brown came from Canada West, born in Scotland.
+He founded the Globe newspaper in Toronto, which later became the Globe and Mail.
+He originally didn't support Confederation and instead "rep by pop" (representation by population) so that the English get the majority.
+He often targeted Macdonald for criticism, but later changed his mind and encouraged Confederation.
+* Etienne-Paschal Tache was a patriote during the Rebellions of 1837 and 1838.
+He was also a passionate advocate for Confederation and protection for Canadiens.
+He helped forge and lead the alliance with John A. Macdonald known as the "Great Coalition" that became central to the success of Confederation.
+* Political deadlock is when equally powerful players can't agree on a course of action.
+* Some people thought Confederation was bad for Canadiens, while some didn't.
+* British colonies such as Nova Scotia, New Brunswick, Newoundland, and Prince Edward Island governed themselves.
+They thought that by joining Confederation, they would lose their independence.
+* There was also the risk of American annexation (take over), so the west needed to be expanded to first by BNA.
+* Britain also controlled BNA's economy, and mercantilism is in place.
+However, in 1840, Britain took steps to end mercantilism.
+This means that Britain would buy less from BNA.
+* Until 1865, BNA had a special trading relationship with the US called the Reciprocity Treaty.
+Signed in 1854, BNA could sell its resources in the US at competitive prices.
+At its end, a tariff (a tax) was added to BNA products.
+* Confederation involved having more protected regional rights, not a federal government that took away all power.
+* Confederation was established with the BNA act, passed in 1867.
+It created the Dominion of Canada, formed the former colonies of Canada East and West, Nova Scotia, and New Brunswick.
+* Prince Edward Island and Newfoundland anticipated more disadvantages than advantage (especially increased taxation), and declined to join.
+* The BNA Act gave the federal government the power to make laws for "peace, order, and good government" of Canada.
+It divided powers between federal and provincial.
+* French and English were made the official languages of parliament, and public schools were guaranteed for English Protestants and French Catholics.
+* Representation by population was established for Canada's House of Commons.
+This gave Ontario the most seats.
+* The act guaranteed the new government of Canada would pay for a railway linking the Maritimes with central Canada.
+* In 1857, Britain passed the Gradual Civilization act, in which First Nations must give up their way of life to be a citizen and be able to vote.
+* In 1867, BNA Act established Confederation without consulting the First Nations, and they were made responsibilities of the government, along with items such as the postal service.
+* Until 1960 (100 years after Confederation), Canada's government didn't allow people with a legal status as Indian to vote.
+They must give up that status to vote.
+* Colonies had well established British settlements, but territories had very few.
+Colonies had governments advised or elected by the colonists, but territories were governed by appointed British officials.
+* Colonies became provinces under confederation, while territories were simply transferred as an agreement between Britain and Canada.
+Canada controlled the territories directly.
+* BC (British Columbia) became a colony because of British settlement along the west coast following the voyages of British explorer George Vancouver from 1792 to 1795.
+* The first colonists made their living mostly in the fur trade under HBC forts.
+* The economy changed in 1859 when a gold rush began.
+The colony borrowed money to build roads and railways to centers of mining.
+It counted on the mined gold to pay back.
+* The rush didn't last long, so BC was in economic trouble since it couldn't pay back.
+* Canada encouraged BC to join confederation, and so it did.
+* The colony of PEI (Prince Edward Island) was in economic trouble in the early 1870s since it borrowed money to build a railway to try to make its economy stronger.
+* The economy got worse as trading relationships ended, and many island farmers didn't own their land, but instead people in Britain.
+* In 1873, PEI joined Confederation to solve its economic problems, while Canada hoped it didn't join the US.
+* Canada agreed to pay for its railway and to provide money to buy the island's farmland.
+A year-round ferry service between the island and the mainland was also promised.
+* In 1867 and 1869, Newfoundland rejected Confederation since Newfoundlanders felt optimistic about their economic future.
+* During the 1930s, countries cut back on the colony's successful trade because of the Great Depression.
+This hurts the colony's economy, and it now couldn't pay for important services.
+* In 1934, Britain took direct control of Newfoundland until after WWII, where the war boosted the colony's economy because of product demand.
+* In 1945 after the war, some Newfoundlanders wanted to regain independence, but others worried about more hard times.
+Britain said it could no longer assist the colony, and it had to help itself.
+Meanwhile, the war put the colony in financial trouble.
+* A vote was then made, and that resulted in Newfoundland joining Confederation.

 ## Chapter 9

 * In Rupert's Land, there was the Red River Settlement; it was home to many people such as French and English-speaking Metis people.